aescande/xkcd1732adaptation/data/FORMAT.md

 non-integer year.
 All fail before drawing; a missing PNG only warns.
 `tests/test_adaptation.py` covers each.

-The block is repeated in every translation file; nothing checks that they agree.
+The block is repeated in every translation file; nothing checks that editions agree.

 ---